-Stormwater Management Facilities (Area 1, Area 2 & Area 3)Stormwater management, change to water quality-Stormwater ponds to remain outside of the 30 m buffer from Ray's Creek and identified HDFs in Area 1Low-No in-water works in Area 1No in-water works in Area 1No in-water works in Area 1Stormwater management should have a multiple treatment approach and included low impact development featuresStormwater pond outlet should have finishing treatment through a bioswale featureFeatures to minimize thermal pollution and reduce the temperature of discharged-Features to minimize thermal pollution and reduce the temperature of discharged Feature or Function Impact to Feature or Function Mitigation Residual Effect waters to the Ray's Creek to protect cool and warm water fish Management Facilities (Area 1, Area 2 & Area Stormwater management, change Stormwater ponds to remain outside of the 30 m buffer from Ray's Creek and identified HDFs in Area 1.
+Feature or Function Impact to Feature or Function Mitigation Residual Effect Stormwater Management Facilities (Area 1, Area 2 & Area 3) Stormwater management, change to water quality Stormwater ponds to remain outside of the 30 m buffer from Ray's Creek and identified HDFs in Area 1.
 No in-water works in Area 1.
 Stormwater management should have a multiple treatment approach and included low impact development features.
 Stormwater pond outlet should have finishing treatment through a bioswale feature.
-Features to minimize thermal pollution and reduce the temperature of discharged waters to the Ray's Creek to
+Features to minimize thermal -Low pollution and reduce the temperature of discharged waters to the Ray's Creek to protect cool and warm water fish species.
+Final detailed design should be reviewed by a biologist in terms of the outfall and setbacks.